FAQ

 Selection can be based on the instrument manufacturer’s maximum temperature recommendation.
 You can also consult with us or use your discretion in choosing the appropriate temperature setting.

-Yes, as with an autoclave there are load limitations, BUT you don’t have to worry about mixing instruments as would with an autoclave.
-For example, there’s no problem sterilizing a carbon and stainless steel instrument in the same pouch.
+Yes, as with an autoclave, there are load limitations.
+However, you don’t have to worry about mixing carbon and stainless-steel instruments in the same pouch, which would be forbidden in an autoclave.

-Yes you can.
-Steam (autoclave) pouches are designed for up to 320°F., therefore you can use them in all 3 of our low temperature cycles.
-Just don’t rely on the color change of a chemical indicator that has been imprinted on the pouch – instead rely on our CIR Thermal Sensor.
+Yes, you can if they have been validated by their manufacturer for 320°F-dry heat.
+You can use them in all 3 of our low temperature cycles.
+Just don’t rely on the color change of any chemical indicator that may be imprinted on the pouch ““ instead rely on the use of a dry heat chemical indicator supplied by CPAC or your dealer.